 Item Parameter Estimation

 When analyzing item parameters, none of the interaction terms had an effect size larger than 0.05.
-We focused on ag (discrimination on the general factor), as (discrimination on the specific factor), and three locations c1, c2, and c3.
-In the bias test, we discovered that as the skewness and kurtosis of the population's general factor increased, the bias in estimating ag grew significantly.
-However, the bias in as estimation was not impacted.
-When the skewness and kurtosis of the population's specific factor increased, there was a slight increase in the bias of estimating as, but it did not affect the estimation of ag.
+In terms of item parameter estimation, we focused on ag (discrimination on the general factor), as (discrimination on the specific factor), and three locations c1, c2, and c3.
+As the skewness and kurtosis of the general factor increased, the bias in estimating ag grew significantly.
+However, the bias in as estimation was not impacted by the nonnormality of the general factor.
+When the skewness and kurtosis of the specific factor increased, there was a slight increase in the bias of estimating as, but it did not affect the estimation of ag.
 For estimating the location parameter c, we took an average of c1, c2, and c3 instead of treating them separately.
-The results showed that the skewness and kurtosis of the population's general factor positively influenced the estimation of c, while the non-normality of the population's specific factor, sample size, and item number per factor had limited impact.
+The results showed that the skewness and kurtosis of the general factor influenced the estimation of c, while the non-normality of the population's specific factor, sample size, and item number per factor had negligible impact.

-Regarding RMSE estimation, as the skewness and kurtosis of the population's general factor increased, the RMSE of estimating ag became noticeably higher.
-However, the increase in skewness and kurtosis of the population's specific factor had an imperceptible effect on the RMSE of estimating as.
-Item number per factor and sample size effectively impacted as.
+Regarding RMSE, as the skewness and kurtosis of the general factor increased, the RMSE of estimating ag became noticeably higher.
+However, the increase in skewness and kurtosis of the specific factor had an imperceptible effect on the RMSE of estimating as.
+Item number per factor and sample size also impacted as.
 Sample size emerged as a major factor influencing all item parameters, including ag, as, and c.

 Personal Parameter Estimation